IPS-Eye-White

 Not everyone who says to Me, 'Lord, Lord,' will enter the kingdom of heaven, but he who does the will of My Father who is in heaven will enter.
 "Many will say to Me on that day, 'Lord, Lord, did we not prophesy in Your name, and in Your name cast out demons, and in Your name perform many miracles?'
 "And then I will declare to them, 'I never knew (ginosko)you; depart from me, you who practice lawlessness.'
 "Therefore everyone who hears these words of Mine and acts on them, may be compared to a wise man who built his house on the rock.
 (Matthew 7:21-24 NASB)

-What is interesting about these verses is that Jesus doesn't dispute the claims being made, the reason for which is that miracles can occur through pretended believers.
-God can, if he chooses, allow a wicked man to raise the dead and can give the ability to instantly heal to one who is a believer in name only.
+What is interesting about these verses is that Jesus doesn't dispute the claims being made simply because miracles can occur through pretended believers.
+If he chooses God can give a believer in name only (or even a practitioner of the dark arts) the ability to heal or even raise the dead.

-The power to do these things has no necessary connection with righteousness and proves nothing.
+The power to do these things is not necessarily necessary connected with righteousness and proves nothing.

-Therefore because the Lord does not form relationships with people whose piety is only skin deep, it is barely surprising that He commanded the miracle workers to depart saying that He didn't know them.
+Therefore because the Lord does not form relationships with people whose piety is only skin deep it is not at all surprising that He commanded the miracle workers to depart saying that He didn't know them.

 Saul